soos3d/EMV-compatible-wallet/README.md

-# EMV-compatible-wallet
+# Simple EMV wallet

-Example of a simple wallet written in Solidity.
+Example of a simple wallet written in Solidity, and it includes events to keep track of what happens.